devcore24/ShardSeal/README.md

 - Health/version exemptions: if configured, `/admin/health` and `/admin/version` can be accessed without a token.
 - RBAC: endpoints require roles like `admin.read`, `admin.scrub`, `admin.repair.*` (see `pkg/security/oidc/rbac.go`).

+Note: The repair queue/worker can be enabled without the Admin API via config (`repair.enabled: true`).
+In that case, the queue and worker run in the background, and metrics are exported; admin endpoints are simply unavailable.

 ## Metrics
 - Exposes Prometheus metrics at /metrics on the same HTTP server.
 - Default counters and histograms include: